furrowb/kotlin-reduces-clutter/README.md

 # Kotlin Reduces Clutter

-This repository highlights some of the differences between Java and Kotlin.
+This repository highlights some differences between Java and Kotlin.
 It helps demonstrates how Kotlin's syntax can be more concise yet quite readable relative to Java.

 ## High Level Topics Touched